-7. Setup clothing production and manufacturing
+7. Set up production and manufacturing for your clothing line

 In the early days, you may not be producing volumes that warrant outside help, but as you scale, a manufacturing partner will let you free up time for other aspects of the business and design.